CHIMB/autolink/README.md

 # Introduction

-`datalink` provides an easy and user friendly way for data analysts to develop linkage algorithms and use them to perform data linkage tests.
+`autolink` provides an easy and user friendly way for data analysts to develop linkage algorithms and use them to perform data linkage tests.
 With the package allowing for testing out multiple algorithms per dataset, to help data analysts achieve an ideal and successful linkage